CardioLogs/card-triage/README.md

 The goal is for all of us to learn from each others.

 ## Share with us
-Please execute the command `yarn archive` to generate a file named `homework.zip`, which you can then share with us in response to the initial email.
+Please execute the command `yarn|npm run|pnpm run archive` to generate a file named `homework.zip`, which you can then share with us in response to the initial email.

 # Option 1: Coding